PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

     portmidi-VC9.sln for Visual C++ version 9 users).

 5)  the following projects exist within this workspace:
-    - portmidi (the PortMidi library)
+    - portmidi-static, portmidi-dynamic (versions of the PortMidi library)
-    - porttime (a small portable library implementing timer facilities)
     - test (simple midi I/O testing)
     - midithread (an example illustrating low-latency MIDI processing using a dedicated low-latency thread)